malmossa/my-to-do-list/README.md

 ## Live Demo

-Try the application live at [https://malmossa.github.io/know-the-world/](https://malmossa.github.io/know-the-world/)
+Try the application live at [https://malmossa.github.io/know-the-world/](https://malmossa.github.io/my-to-do-list/)

 ## Features

-- U.S is the default country once the page is loaded.
+- User can add a to do item.
+- User can mark a to do item as complete.
-- User can choose a country from the dropdown menu to get general informations and the locaction on map for that country.
+- User can remove a to do item from the list.

 ## Preview